The cool and the cruel: separating hard parts of LWE secrets: Recovery Results

-Table~\ref{tab:other_attacks} reports these results.
-For the estimator~\cite{LWEestimator}, we report the estimated number of operations, the memory required, and the number of attack repeats required to achieve a $1-10^{-5}$ probability of success (to match our $\alpha$, $\beta$ levels in \S\ref{sec:theory}).
-We convert the predicted memory into bytes by multiplying estimator output (number of integers to be stored) by number of bits required to store this integer ($32$ is suggested).
-We note that the ROP metric reported by the estimator is a crude estimate for runtime, since it refers to the number of comparisons or operations necessary for the attack to run, which does not easily translate to a fixed time metric.
-For~\cite{rumpsession}, we report time to successful attack, if it succeeds.
-A `-' in the column indicates the attack ran for $\ge 72$ hours (on the same compute hardware as our attack) without finishing.
+Table~\ref{tab:other_attacks} reports comparison results.
+For the estimator~\cite{LWEestimator}, we report the estimated number of operations and the number of attack repeats required to achieve a $1-10^{-5}$ probability of success (to match our $\alpha$, $\beta$ levels in \S\ref{sec:theory}).
+We note that the ROP metric reported by the estimator is a crude estimate for runtime, since it refers to the number of comparisons or operations necessary for the attack to run, which does not easily translate to time measurements.
+For example, if it means $(\mathbf{Z}/q\mathbf{Z})$ ring operations then one should multiply by the cost of a multiplication modulo $q$, naively $(\log q)^2$, or if it means ciphertext operations then one should multiply by the cost of polynomial multiplications modulo $q$, etc.

+For the attack reported in~\cite{rumpsession}, we find that it does not succeed and does not recover secrets in the dimensions $ > 256$ reported in this paper and in~\cite{verde}.
+The attack ran for up to 3 weeks in all cases where dimension $> 256$ (on the same hardware as our attack).
+No secrets were recovered and in some cases the jobs crashed after running for days/weeks.
+This claimed attack and code was also presented in~\cite{RWCAlbrecht}, without verifying the code or the fact that it does not recover secrets in the dimensions ($>256$) we attack.

-\section{2-power cyclotomic Ring-LWE}
+\section{2-power Cyclotomic Ring-LWE}

 Our attack can also be applied in the 2-power cyclotomic Ring-LWE setting.
-Ring-LWE (RLWE) is a special case of LWE where the LWE samples can be represented more compactly as polynomials in a polynomial ring.
+Ring-LWE (RLWE) is a special case of LWE where the LWE samples are represented more compactly as polynomials in a polynomial ring.
 Not all instances of Ring-LWE are hard, as was shown in~\cite{ELOS}.
-But $2$-power cyclotomic rings are not vulnerable to the attack in~\cite{ELOS}, so those are the rings standardized for use in Homomorphic Encryption~\cite{HES}.
+But $2$-power cyclotomic rings are not vulnerable to the attack of~\cite{ELOS}, so those are the rings proposed for standardized use in Homomorphic Encryption~\cite{HES,bossuat2024security}.